Jamaica Landmarks: 8 Must-See Attractions for Every Traveler

 Photo by Kori Solomon

 Devon House is a stunning Gothic-style mansion located in Kingston.
 It was built in the 19th century by Jamaican businessman George Stiebel.
 It is a unique blend of historical architecture and social history.
-Visitors can tour the mansion, stroll the gardens, and enjoy the famous ice cream parlor with local treats.

 Video by Visit Jamaica